LSIND/map-of-Ancient-Egypt/README.md

 > ### Man fears time, but time fears the Pyramids.

-Probably all of you saw maps of Ancient Egyptian sites (I had school workbook) in stylized way like this below:
+Probably all of you saw maps of Ancient Egyptian sites (I had a school workbook) in stylized way like this:

 ![Map of Ancient Egypt](https://www.dropbox.com/s/cvhbuugrkstto3b/map-of-ancient-egypt.png?raw=1)